 Why is Investment Crowdfunding a strategic way to raise capital?

 Unlike the offline raise process, Investment Crowdfunding provides your business the ability to make your raise strategy match your business strategy, not the other way around.
-You get to choose which investor base you're making an offering to and what your terms will be to each investor base.
-Our process and partnership with Localstake, helps guide your business through this decision process.
+You get to choose which investor base you’re making an offering to and what your terms will be to each investor base.
+You can create equity and/or debt offerings, and you work with your advisors to determine the terms of the offering.
+Our advisory services and partnership with Localstake helps guide your business through this decision process.

 How is my business able to raise capital from anyone, accredited or non-accredited?